How to Keep Sandy Lake Healthy: A Users Manual

-This past summer Dr. David Patriquin, botanist, came to visit the area as a one-time favour.
-What he found astounded him and caused him to return 26 times, to bring various scientists with him, and to create a website of his findings in order to help us protect this “jewel”.
+In June of 2017 Dr. David Patriquin, botanist, came to visit the area as a one-time favour.
+What he found astounded him and caused him to return 26 times that summer/fall and to bring various scientists with him.
+His studies and visits continue to date.
+In his enthusiasm for what he is finding at Sandy Lake, he conducts walks and presentations and has created a website of his findings in order to help us protect this “jewel”.

 Dr. Patriquin’s website is under development, but he is sharing it now so people can see how important it is to save this area.
 See his website at: http://versicolor.ca/sandylakebedford/

 You will find a deep Acadian Forest with mature hemlock stands, extensive marshlands – rich in wildlife, with rivers and a deep freshwater lake that serves as a headwater to the Sackville River and summer home to salmon and sea trout.
 There is a public beach, unsupervised hiking and bicycling trails, ice fishing and skating, and so much more potential – if we can save it now.
 Few even know it exists – 20 minutes from downtown.